pondrejk/dizzer/chap-definitions.md

 [^2] Moore's law – explanation, critique (this idea must die) [^3] *Cloud computing* enables companies to consume a compute resource, such as a virtual machine, storage or an application, as a utility rather than having to build and maintain computing infrastructures in house (@rouse2018cloud).
-The cloud models include providing infrastructure, platform or appliation as a service; main vendors of public cloud solutions are Amazon Web Services, Google Cloud Platform or Microsoft Azure.
+The cloud models include providing infrastructure, platform or application as a service; main vendors of public cloud solutions are Amazon Web Services, Google Cloud Platform or Microsoft Azure.
 [^4] Processing and analytical frameworks designed for big data inclued Apache Hadoop, Apache Spark, or Apache Flink.
 No-SQL databases use a collumn, graph, document, key-value, or multi-model solution as an alternative to tradional reltional database design.
 [^5] 1 exabyte = 1 000 000 000 gigabytes
 [^6] 1 brontobyte = 1 000 000 000 exabytes)